Ethiopia Drone Network

 May - June 2015

-Only two weeks after returning from Vanuatu, Michael deployed again with Damarius and the Salvation Army team to Nepal after a devastating earthquake.
-Friends notified the Salvation Army team of 8 villages high in the Himalayan Mountains whom were not getting aid support.
-Michael hiked with 2 Sherpas to assess the villages, and along the way arranged for the medical evacuation of 3 victims suffering from their injuries using his Sat phone.
-Partners with the local medical hospital and Samaritans Purse executed the evacuation.
+Only two weeks after returning from Vanuatu, Red Lightning deployed again with the Salvation Army team to Nepal following a devastating earthquake.
+The team was informed of eight remote villages high in the Himalayan Mountains that were not receiving aid.
+Red Lightning members, along with two Sherpas, hiked to assess the villages.
+During the journey, the team arranged for the medical evacuation of three victims suffering from injuries using a satellite phone.
+The evacuation was carried out in partnership with a local medical hospital and Samaritan’s Purse.

 The Salvation Army team provided many thousands of tarps and significant food supplies to the villages, much of which was delivered by helicopter to these areas over many months.
 Funds raised by Red Lightning went directly to purchasing solar chargers, which allowed for the coordination with locals who had lost electricity, but still had cell service.
 Additional funds were also used, again in partnership with the Salvation Army, to move a crippled man to a local hospital to receive the medical attention he needed.